mcosovic/JuliaGrid.jl/docs/src/man/estimation.md

 Besides state estimation algorithms, we have implemented the [bad data processing](@ref baddata) using the largest normalized residual test.
 The routine proceeds with bad data analysis after the estimation process is finished, in the repetitive process of identifying and eliminating bad data measurements one after another.

-The [observability analysis](@ref observability) with the restore routine is based on the flow islands, where pseudo-measurements are chosen in place of measurements that are marked as out-of-service in the input DATA.
+The [observability analysis](@ref observability) with the identification of observable islands and observability restoration can be done using numerical or topological methods, where pseudo-measurements are chosen in place of measurements that are marked as out-of-service in the input DATA.

 ---